What are the requirements to consolidate a loan?

 You apply for a Direct Consolidation Loan through StudentLoans.gov.
 This process offers both electronic and paper options.
 You can complete the electronic application as explained below or you can download and print a paper application from StudentLoans.gov for submission by U.S. mail.

-Once you sign in to StudentLoans.gov using your personal identifiers and Federal Student Aid PIN, you will be able to electronically complete the Federal Direct Consolidation Loan Application and Promissory Note.
+Once you sign in to StudentLoans.gov using your FSA ID and password, you will be able to electronically complete the Federal Direct Consolidation Loan Application and Promissory Note.
 The electronic application on StudentLoans.gov consists of the following five steps:

 1. Choose Loans & Servicer